parakeet09/videoEditor/README.md

 - **Preview and Download**:
   - Preview the processed video.
   - Download the edited video with both visuals and audio.
+- **Current Issues**:
+  - FPS is hardcoded to 60 as it was hampering the processing time (since deployed without server, everything is happening on FE)

 ## Tech Stack